A Legacy of Inspiration

-Knopp today is an integrated biotech company with significant clinical development capabilities and discovery programs in the areas of mitochondrial and ion channel biology.
+Knopp today is an integrated biotech company with discovery and clinical-stage programs in inflammatory and neurological diseases.
 But our name has not changed, providing us with an ongoing reminder of the challenges—and the vision—of Walter Knopp.

 Knopp's pipeline consists of investigational drug products that have not been approved by the U.S. Food and Drug Administration.
 These investigational drug products are still undergoing clinical study to verify their safety and effectiveness.